Spiral order from orientationally correlated random bonds in classical XY models: Mapping to an effective Ising Hamiltonian

-can be met for sufficiently large values of $J_{\mathrm{imp}}$ and sufficiently small values of $n^{\,}_{\mathrm{imp}}$.
-When condition (\ref{eq: condition on Xir}) is met, we expect that solutions to Eq.\ (\ref{eq:SCESimplified}) exist such that they correspond to local minima of the Hamiltonian which locally look like the solution for a single antiferromagnetic impurity bond.
-A graphical justification for this expectation is given in Fig.\ \ref{Fig:SCE}(b), where the left-hand-side (blue) and the right-hand-side of Eq.\ (\ref{eq:SCESimplified}) (red) are sketched and compared with the solutions for a single impurity bond [Fig.\ \ref{Fig:SCE}(a)].
+will be met for sufficiently large values of $J_{\mathrm{imp}}$ and sufficiently small values of $n^{\,}_{\mathrm{imp}}$.
+Under the condition (\ref{eq: condition on Xir}), local minima of the Hamiltonian (\ref{eq: setup for mapping to an Ising system b}), i.e., solutions to Eq.~(\ref{eq: saddle point sw with density impurities bis}), exist, which locally look like the solution for a single antiferromagnetic impurity bond.